Spectrum vs Verizon High Speed Internet: Extra Fees and Contracts

 Spectrum offers self-installation and professional installation at various fees.

-Professional installation with Spectrum is a one-time fee of $49.99, but Spectrum Internet GIG’s installation fee generally costs $199.99.
-Self-installation fees cost $9.99, but WiFi activation is included for either installation options Most Spectrum plans come with a free modem.
+Professional installation with Spectrum is a one-time fee of $49.99, but Spectrum gigabit internet has a $199.99 activation fee.
+Self-installation fees with Spectrum costs $24.99.
+Spectrum plans come with a free modem.

 Verizon High Speed Internet offers self-installation.

 Equipment rental includes a one-time fee of $29.99.
 The activation fee is waived online.
 As an alternative, customers can purchase their own modem or router.
 There is no charge for a refurbished router.